miikka/myopia/README.md

 * `S`, the successor function.
 * `I[i,k]`, the family of identity functions.
 * `C`, the composition operator.
-* `P`, the primitive reursive operator.
+* `P`, the primitive recursive operator.
 * `M`, the minimisation operator.

-The programs consists of function definitions.
+The programs consist of function definitions.
 Optionally you can also declare the type of the function.

     -- this is a comment